Orlandoamarteifio/monty/README.md

-Monty Interpreter
+MONTY INTERPRETER
 A language interpreter made in the C programming language to manage stacks and queues (LIFO and FIFO).
 The aim is to interpret Monty bytecodes files.
 Monty is a language that aims to close the gap between scripting and programming languages.

 Getting Started
 Clone this repository to get all the files you need to run this version of "monty" on your machine.
-Each part needed to make this interpreter works is in a single and a separete file, so you can connect and trace all the steps of the function and you can make your own changes and upgrades.
+Each part needed to make this interpreter works isin a single and a separete file, so you can connect and trace all the steps of the function         and you can make your own changes and upgrades.